winterofhell/fedora-optimizations/README.md

 **Testing Environment:**

-- **Period:** October 14, 2024 - December 21, 2025
+- **Period:** October 14, 2024 - December 31, 2025
 - **Distribution:** Fedora 43
 - **Additional Testing:** NVIDIA and AMD gpu systems
-- **These optimizations may also work on any other distro, but i cannot guarantee that all these tweaks will be good on other distro / your system.
+- **These optimizations may also work on any other distro, but i cannot guarantee it.
 It is always necessary to test everything.
-80% of tweaks work on Arch and NixOS :)**
+About 90% of these tweaks work on Arch and NixOS :)**

 **Hardware Configurations (tested on):**

-- **First:** Ryzen 5 5500U, 20GB DDR4, RX550X discrete/RX Vega 7 iGPU, NVMe
+- **First:** Ryzen 5 5500U, 20GB DDR4, RX550X/RX Vega 7, NVMe
 - **Second:** Ryzen 5 5600, 16GB DDR4, GTX 1060, SATA SSD
 - **Third:** Ryzen 5 7500f, 32Gb DDR5, RX 9070 XT, Nvme